Nutrien Ltd. (NTR) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Equal Weight” to NTR, setting the target price at $80 in the report published on January 19th of the current year.

-Volatility was left at 3.19%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares sank -3.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.82% upper at present.
+Volatility was left at 3.31%, however, over the last 30 days, the volatility rate increased by 3.15%, as shares surge +0.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.40% upper at present.

-During the last 5 trading sessions, NTR rose by +2.76%, which changed the moving average for the period of 200-days by -21.21% in comparison to the 20-day moving average, which settled at $78.56.
-In addition, Nutrien Ltd. saw 9.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NTR fell by -4.55%, which changed the moving average for the period of 200-days by -18.79% in comparison to the 20-day moving average, which settled at $78.57.
+In addition, Nutrien Ltd. saw 7.89% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NTR